tradiuz/scenequencer/README.md

 ## Installation

+### Main Installation

-1. **Main Installation**: Paste the contents of the cutscenequencer.js file into a macro and set the type to script, executing this macro will open the cutscene macro maker dialog.
+1. Paste the contents of the cutscenequencer.js file into a macro and set the type to script, executing this macro will open the cutscene macro maker dialog.

+### Helper Macros

-2. **Helper Macros**: Paste the contents of modify-ui.js into a macro called `modify-ui` and the contents of modal-popup.js into a macro called `modal-popup`
+1. Paste the contents of modify-ui.js into a macro called `modify-ui` and the contents of modal-popup.js into a macro called `modal-popup`
-3. Configure the ownership of `modal-popup` and `modify-ui` to be "limited" for all players.
-Configure both to execute as all users.
+2. Configure the ownership of `modal-popup` and `modify-ui` to be "limited" for all players.
+3. Configure both to execute as all users.

 ## Usage